cmpnd-ai/dspy-cli/docs/getting-started.md

   -d '{"question": "What is DSPy?"}'
 ```

-Or open `http://localhost:8000/docs` for interactive testing.
+Or add the `--ui` flag and open `http://localhost:8000/` for interactive testing.

 !!! success "Why This Matters"
     You now have a working LLM application.
 No prompt templates.
 No brittle string formatting.
 Just type-safe inputs and outputs.